 All questions pertain to general consulting practices and are applicable to all consultants despite of the discipline (roofing, waterproofing, exterior walls).

-Note: RCI’s Professional Building Envelope Consulting course is recommended for anyone planning to take the GCK exam.
+Note: IIBEC’s Professional Building Enclosure Consulting course is recommended for anyone planning to take the GCK exam.

 General Consultant Knowledge Exam Fees